Birth Certificate for a Newborn Baby

 - Getting a social security number

-How do I apply for extra copies of birth certificate?
+How do I apply for extra copies of a birth certificate?

 - You will be given a form during your hospital stay to order extra copies of the birth certificate.
-Fill it and post it to your county Health Department along with the required fee per copy.
-Your baby’s record will be at this office for 3 years.
+Fill it out and send it to your county Health Department along with the required fee per copy.
+Your baby’s record will remain at this office for 3 years.

-- If you want some more copies after this time duration, then you must send in baby’s name, date of birth, and parents name at your State Health Vital Records Office.
-For example, if you need more information on birth certificates in California visit: California Department of Public Health
+- If you want additional copies after this time duration, then you must send in your baby’s name, date of birth, and parents’ names to your State Health Vital Records Office.
+For example, if you need more information on birth certificates in California, visit: California Department of Public Health

-- For locating your specific county, a county locator on the Public Health department will assist in finding your records.
+- If you need assistance locating your specific county, a county locator on the Public Health department will assist in finding your records.

-- There is a fee per copy for the birth certificate, but, it differs at different locations.
+- There is a fee per copy for the birth certificate, however, it can vary depending on where you reside.
 For example, it is $17 per copy in San Diego and $22 per copy in Virginia.

 - The application for the extra copies must be notarized.